taskcluster/taskcluster-docs/devel/namespaces/index.md

 * `tc-vcs.v1` -
    Tasks indexed under this prefix represent caches used by the TaskCluster VCS tool to avoid crushing version-control hosts.
    These are the responsibility of the taskcluster team.

+* `project.<project>.…` -
+  Tasks indexed under this prefix are the domain of the respective project.